It's cold. No, it's really cold. Here are the bone-chilling stats

 Snowstorm

-- More than 40 million people in 15 different states stretching from Florida to Maine are under some type of warning or advisory from the current winter storm.
+- More than 60 million people in 15 different states stretching from Maine to Georgia are under some type of warning or advisory from the current winter storm.

 - The storm will dump snow over a stretch of the East Coast more than 1,400 miles long.
 Track the storm here

-- Tallahassee, Florida, recorded measurable snow this morning for the first time in 28 years. (last time was December 1989)
+- Tallahassee, Florida, recorded measurable snow on Wednesday for the first time in 28 years. (last time was December 1989)

-- Charleston, South Carolina, is currently forecast to get 4 inches of snow, which would be its largest snowfall in 28 years. (since December 1989, which was its largest snowfall ever -- 8 inches)
+- Charleston, South Carolina, saw a record of 5.3 inches of snow, which was the largest snowfall in 28 years. (since December 1989, which was its largest snowfall ever -- 8 inches)

 Bitter cold